 It's that time of year again: the time of reflection and intentions.
-With New Year's Eve around the corner, no doubt you've been brainstorming your resolutions for 2019.
+With New Year's Eve around the corner, no doubt you've been brainstorming your resolutions.
 For most of us, that means losing weight and finally kickstarting that new healthy regime we've been talking about for ages.

 While setting goals that are focused on your health is important, it's equally important to make them more realistic rather than extreme.
 There's nothing wrong with desiring washboard abs, but you also want to ensure you're working towards your fitness goals in the most healthy way possible.

 Which is why we've come up with the five worst health and fitness New Year's resolutions you can make.